 Hire a debt collector

-One of the biggest problems with freelancing is the uncertain income.
-This is why it's crucial you get a solid accounts system in place.
+One of the biggest problems with freelancing is an uncertain income.
+It's why you must get a reliable accounts system in place.
 Once every project is complete, invoice the client.
 Make sure you include a timeframe for the invoice to be paid within your terms and start chasing for payment the minute that time is up.

 Even better, hire a debt collector to chase overdue invoices every month.
 Nothing beats the sound of someone else's voice, politely requesting payment for your work.